official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

-235. A letter from Mr Straw to Mr Blair on 24 September recorded Sir Jeremy Greenstock’s concern that the draft “will not be seen as credible, it will be seen as a pretext”.73
+235. A letter from Mr Straw to Mr Blair on 24 September recorded Sir Jeremy Greenstock’s concern that the draft “will not be seen as credible, it will be seen as a pretext”.[^73]

-67 Telegram 1827 UKMIS New York to FCO London, 24 September 2002, ‘Iraq Resolution: Where We Stand on 24 September’.
+[^67]: Telegram 1827 UKMIS New York to FCO London, 24 September 2002, ‘Iraq Resolution: Where We
-68 Letter Manning to McDonald, 23 September 2002, ‘Iraq: Conversation with Condi Rice’; Letter Manning to McDonald, 25 September 2002, ‘Iraq: Conversation with Condi Rice’; Letter Manning to McDonald [second letter], 25 September 2002, ‘Iraq: Conversation with Condi Rice’.
+[^68]: Letter Manning to McDonald, 23 September 2002, ‘Iraq: Conversation with Condi Rice’; Letter Manning
-69 Letter Brenton to McDonald, 25 September 2002, ‘Iraq: Security Council Resolution’.
+[^69]: Letter Brenton to McDonald, 25 September 2002, ‘Iraq: Security Council Resolution’.
-70 Telegram 497 FCO London to Washington, 25 September 2002, ‘Iraq: Foreign Secretary’s Conversation with US Secretary of State, 25 September’.
+[^70]: Telegram 497 FCO London to Washington, 25 September 2002, ‘Iraq: Foreign Secretary’s Conversation
-71 Minute Ricketts to Secretary of State [FCO], 24 September 2002, ‘Iraq: Resolution’.
+[^71]: Minute Ricketts to Secretary of State [FCO], 24 September 2002, ‘Iraq: Resolution’.
-72 Letter Rycroft to Sedwill, 24 September 2002, ‘Iraq: Prime Minister’s Conversation with UN Secretary General, 24 September’.
+[^72]: Letter Rycroft to Sedwill, 24 September 2002, ‘Iraq: Prime Minister’s Conversation with
-73 Letter (handwritten) Straw to Blair, 24 September 2002, [untitled].
+[^73]: Letter (handwritten) Straw to Blair, 24 September 2002, [untitled].

 242